 Channel ID Format: Select SEND CHANNEL ID WITHOUT INTERFACE ID (default) or SEND CHANNEL ID WITH INTERFACE ID.
 Send channel ID without interface ID indicates that the channel ID information element is sent in ISDN messages with interface ID not present.
 This is the normal case for FAS (Facility Associated Signaling) and indicates that each digital interface contains its own ISDN signaling channel.
-Send channel ID with interface ID indicates that the channel ID information element is sent in ISDN messages with interface ID present.
+Send channel ID with interface ID information element is sent in ISDN messages with interface ID information element is sent in ISDN messages with interface ID information element is sent in ISDN messages with interface ID present.
 This is the normal case for NFAS (Non-Facility Associated Signaling) and indicates that only one digital interface contains an ISDN signaling channel.
 This system must be licensed for NFAS to operate properly on more than one interface.